KaisenAmin/c_std/README.md

 I undertake this project out of a deep affection for the C programming language.
 It is my belief that C remains an essential tool for any computer engineer or programmer, providing the foundation necessary to build efficient and robust software.
 My love for C drives this endeavor, aiming to enrich the language with the familiar conveniences found in C++.

+## tip

+You're aware that in C, we don't have many features that object-oriented languages offer, like templates, inheritance, abstraction .. and for almost everything, we have to turn to functions.
+Therefore, the syntax might seem a bit strange, but it's something we need to accept.
+The important thing is, it's still C :))

 ## Project Structure

 The project is organized into several subdirectories, each representing a different module of the standard library: